-The University of Essex boasts an excellent reputation in the UK for social science – and with good reason!
-It ranks highly in the UK university league tables for many social science subjects, and it is in the world's top 150 universities for social sciences and management (QS World University Rankings 2018).
+The University of Essex has an excellent reputation for social science – and with good reason!
+It ranks highly in the UK university league tables for many social science subjects, and it is in the world’s top 250 universities for Social Sciences and Management (QS World University Rankings by Subject 2021).
+Read on to discover more reasons why it’s a great university for social science.

 What is social science?